-Realme C21 Price in Pakistan and Specs
+Realme C21 price in Pakistan and specs

-Realme C21 is currently available in the market, the smartphone includes the MediaTek Helio G35 with HyperEngine technology, a fantastic gaming processor that offers users greater power efficiency and tolerable performance.
+Realme C21 is currently available in the market, the phone has a MediaTek Helio G35 with HyperEngine, a strong gaming CPU with good power economy.

-The camera provides capabilities that improve images even in low-light situations, such as Super Nightscape, Chroma Boost, Slow Motion movies, and 1080P video recording.
-For crystal-clear selfies, it also sports a 5MP front camera.
+Super Nightscape, Chroma Boost, Slow Motion movies, and 1080P video recording boost low-light visuals.
+5MP front camera for great selfies.

-The Realme C21’s large 6.5 mini-drop full-screen display with 4+64GB huge storage make it the best solution for playing games and watching movies.
+The Realme C21’s 6.5 mini-drop full-screen display and 4+64GB storage make it great for games and movies.

 Realme C21 Price in Pakistan is Rs.
 24,999/-